isene/rsh/README.md

 * `:history` will list the command history, while `:rmhistory` will delete the history
 * `:help` will display this help text

+## Moving around
+While you `cd` around to different directories, you can see the last 10 directories visited via the command `:dirs` or the convenient shortcut `#`.
+Entering the number in the list (like `6` and ENTER) will jump you to that directory.
+Entering `-` will jump you back to the previous dir (equivalent of `1`.
+Entering `~` will get you to your home dir.
+If you want to bookmark a special directory, you can do that via a general nick like this: `:gnick "x = /path/to/a/dir/"` - this would bookmark the directory to the single letter `x`.

 ## Nicks
 Add command nicks (aliases) with `:nick "some_nick = some_command"`, e.g. `:nick "ls = ls --color"`.
 Add general nicks that will substitute anything on a command line (not just commands) like this `:gnick "some_gnick = some_command"`, e.g. `:gnick "x = /home/user/somewhere"`.
 List (g)nicks with `:nick?`.
 Remove a nick with `:nick "-some_command"`, e.g. `:nick "-ls"` to remove an `ls` nick.
 Same for gnicks.